 - Refrigerate until ready to serve.

-Cream cheese straight out of the refrigerator is too cold and not pliable, so it will never get creamy and smooth no matter what you do.
-Who wants lumps of cheese in their cake, amirite?
+Cream cheese straight out of the refrigerator is too cold and not pliable, so it will never get creamy and smooth, no matter what you do.
+Room-temperature ingredients combine quickly and evenly.

 EQUIPMENT